Diversity, Equity, & Inclusion

 Learn about the resources available to graduate student veterans from MIT Student Financial Services.

-The Office of Diversity, Inclusion & Innovation sponsors a wide range of events, activities and initiatives for the AeroAstro community.
+The Office of Diversity, Equity, and Inclusion (DEI) sponsors a wide range of events, activities and initiatives for the AeroAstro community.
 From courageous conversations on specific topics related to race to co-sponsored large-scale celebrations of diverse cultures in the AeroAstro community.

 Events organized to promote ongoing DEI efforts include: